This section covers the design concepts for intelligent business systems and machine learning in SAP business software.

 Principle 2: Augment human capabilities.
 To gain the user’s trust and foster successful adoption, an intelligent system should aim to upskill human experts, rather than replacing them.
 Providing better transparency and efficient tools for decision making process, integrating user feedback, and presenting information in a way that makes it easier understand are all measures that extend the power and reach of the individual.
 By contrast, hiding information, simplifying the truth, or reducing the number of options without sufficient transparency puts the user at the mercy of the system.
 The user must be able to understand and control the intelligent system.

 Principle 3: Ethically aligned design.
 Machines do what they are told to do – there is no moral judgement in an algorithm.
-Designers and builders of advanced AI systems are stakeholders in the moral implications of their use, misuse, and actions, with a responsibility and opportunity to shape those implications.
-We need to establish clear and binding ethical rules that intelligent systems must obey.
-We support the IEEE Global Initiative for Ethically Aligned Design.
+Designers and builders of advanced AI/ML systems are stakeholders in the moral implications of their use, misuse, and actions, with a responsibility and opportunity to shape those implications.
+At SAP we have fully embraced AI.
+We are putting our efforts into ensuring our intelligent enterprise reality is infused with AI capabilities.
+For more information, see our Global AI Ethics Policy.

 Principle 4: Efficient automation.
 There’s a common misconception that artificial intelligence inevitably means automation.
 But this depends on the business case and what you want to achieve through automation.
 We believe that intelligent systems should reduce the effort a user needs to invest to get something done.
 This means defining the right level of automation for each use case.
 Where full automation is not feasible, we should aim for greater efficiency.
 By combining automation with better use of existing information, transparency, and learning effects, intelligent systems can help users to obtain the same result with fewer steps.